linea-it/pz-lsst-inkind-doc/README.md

 #### Central repository for documentation related to Section S4 of the BRA-LIN in-kind contribution program.

-The contents of this repository in published as github pages with the Read the Docs theme [here](https://linea-it.github.io/pz-lsst-inkind-doc/).
+The contents of this repository is published on GitHub pages with the Read the Docs theme [here](https://linea-it.github.io/pz-lsst-inkind-doc/).

 Links to technical documentation and user guides will be added to that page during the project excecution as soon as they become available, so it is to be considered a live document.